crystal-ruby/pages/_posts/2015-11-28-one-compiler-down-one-to-go.md

 ### It all clicked into place

-To be fair, i don't think anyone write a language that isn't a toy in 2 months, and it was only possible because  a lot of the stuff was there already.
+To be fair, i don't think anyone writes a language that isn't a toy in 2 months, and it was only possible because  a lot of the stuff was there already.

 - [Parfait](/soml/parfait.html) was pretty much there.
 Just consolidated it as it is all just adapter.